Publications and Research Projects

 The NGC has been established to provide expert guidance, advice, and coordination regarding the work of the CBPATSISP.
 The NGC coordinates activities across the consortium and provides high level advice to support suicide prevention initiatives for Aboriginal and Torres Strait Islander peoples and communities.
 The NGC is made up of members representing the national consortium and partners associated with the CBPATSISP.
 The NCG also includes relevant stakeholders and organisations in the field of Aboriginal and Torres Strait Islander suicide prevention.

 An Expert Advisory Panel (EAP) was convened to establish a culturally appropriate best practice framework for the evaluation of suicide prevention programs and services and to identify relevant suicide prevention research in Aboriginal and Torres Strait Islander communities.
-The EAP also provides expert advice with respect to reviewing and promoting best practice Aboriginal and Torres Strait Islander suicide prevention program, services and initiatives that will be part of the CBPATSISP Clearing House Website.
+The EAP also provides expert advice with respect to reviewing and promoting best practice Aboriginal and Torres Strait Islander suicide prevention programs, services and initiatives that will be part of the CBPATSISP Clearing House Website.
 The EAP is made up of experts in the fields of culturally appropriate healing, mental health and suicide prevention and program evaluation in Aboriginal and Torres Strait Islander communities.

 The CBPATSISP will examine factors involved in appropriate and culturally responsive suicide prevention from the perspectives of Indigenous peoples themselves.